-The #2 course, The Ravines, was originally designed by David McIntosh & Bert Coghill in 1929, with later redesign work by Joe Lee & Rocky Roquemore.
-It's name is stamped with over half the holes crossing ravines, a parkland style layout as well, routed over rolling hills with numerous water hazards, sand bunkers, and smallish, fast and undulating greens.
+The #2 Ravines was originally designed by David McIntosh & Bert Coghill in 1929 with later redesign work by Joe Lee & Rocky Roquemore.
+It's name is appropriate as over half the holes cross ravines along tree lined fairways over rolling hills with numerous water hazards, sand bunkers, and smallish, fast and undulating greens.
 There's four sets of tees overall, the tips play to 6,837 yards, 72.7/126, course/slope.

 The other courses, #1, a David McIntosh original design from 1927, with a 1963 Dick Wilson redesign, and #3, a Dick Wilson design are both routed over similar land, parkland style in design, and more of a value than #'s 2 or 4.